-My friend and fellow-author, Cathy Gohlke, traveled with me on the second research trip in 2014.
+My friend and fellow author, Cathy Gohlke, traveled with me on the second research trip.
 We visited Tyntesfield near Bristol, which is the inspiration for the setting of Highland Hall, and the beautiful Lake District.
 I hope to travel to Northumberland where Shine Like the Dawn is set and also Kent where Across the Blue is set.
 No Ocean Too Wide takes place in London, Liverpool, and Ontario, Canada.
 I’ve visited those places in the past, but I’d love to go again.
 Cathy and I both dream of returning to the Lake District where her next book, Until We Find Home, is set and where I’d also love to set a future story.

 2014 Visit to Tyntesfield – Highland Hall